 - Take the case to trial if a settlement can’t be reached

 We recommend you hire an explosion attorney because these are complex cases, and until an attorney conducts an independent investigation, you will not even know who to sue.

 What if My Child is Badly Burned?

 If your minor child (under the age of 18) is badly burned, you may be able to sue on behalf of your child.
-You will need a lawyer to file the lawsuit with you as the “plaintiff” (the legal term for the person who is suing), and language making it clear that you are suing for the benefit of your son or daughter.
+You will need a lawyer to file the lawsuit with you as the “plaintiff” (the legal term for the person who is suing), and language that makes it clear that you are suing for the benefit of your son or daughter.
 Any money won in a settlement or at trial will be placed in a trust for the benefit of your child.

 If your child is over 18, he or she can sue on his or her own behalf.
 If your adult child is unable to sue because of incapacity, as with the minor child, you can sue on your child’s behalf, with any money going into a trust for your child.